Currency

 Grand Tier

-• The Grand Tier section is designed to offer a variety of seating options, each with its own unique viewing experience.
-The Grand Tier Premium seats, located in the first three rows of the center two sections and a few seats across the aisles, provide optimal views and acoustics.
+• The Grand Tier Premium seats are located in the first three rows of the center two sections and a few seats across the aisles.

-• Behind them, the Grand Tier Prime seats occupy rows four and five in the center two sections and rows one through four in the side center sections, offering excellent sightlines.
+• The Grand Tier Prime seats occupy rows four and five in the center two sections and rows one through four in the side center sections.

 Metropolitan Opera House Dress Circle